kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Snapshots

 - A snapshot is a static copy of an EBS volume.
+  - If you make periodic snapshots of a volume, the snapshots are incremental which means only the blocks on the device that have changed after your last snapshot are saved in the new snapshot.
+  - Even though snapshots are saved incrementally, the snapshot deletion process is designed such that you need to retain only the most recent snapshot in order to restore the volume.
 - In order to snapshot a root device EBS volume, best practice is to stop the instance first.
 However, a snapshot _can_ be taken from a running instance.
 - Users can create AMI's from EBS-backed instances and snapshots.
 - Users can change EBS volumes on the fly, including both size and storage type.